 Get help: Hire a consultant.
 Navigating State and Federal securities regulation on your own can make this venture too onerous to proceed.
 With the right help, you’ll know exactly what’s needed.
 Look for an upcoming series from us on how to hire the right compliance consultant.

-Get registered: Form ADV Part 1 and 2 are required.
-These include information about who controls the firm, the type of business you’ll manage, fees, investment strategies and brokerage arrangements.
-Generally, if you’re managing less than $100 million you only file with your state securities regulator; and if more than $100 million, you file with the SEC.
+Get registered: Form ADV Part 1, 2, and 3 are required.
+These include information about who controls the firm, the type of business you’ll manage, fees, investment strategies, brokerage arrangements, and a summary of your business.
+Generally, if you’re managing less than $100 million, you only file with your state securities regulator; and if more than $100 million, you file with the SEC.

 Get licensed: You’ll need a Series 65 to practice as an investment advisor.
 This requirement can be waived in some states if you hold designations such as the CFP, CFA or others.